310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 Yeah!
 It’s surprisingly cool to hear you talk that way!
 {% endbubble %}

-{% bubble Shinobu %}
+{% bubble Shinobu worried %}
 While I’m happy to hear that, my identity as a ninja is at stake here~!

 My fans seem to be concerned for me, too — they don’t quite understand what has happened to me all of a sudden, fearing that I’ve abandoned being the “ninja guy”!
 {% endbubble %}

-{% bubble Souma %}
+{% bubble Souma v3 %}
 They would simply assume that your unusual actions are the result of your order, would they not?

-It appears to be a common understanding that the majority of “ai-dol”s’ strange behavior during the qualifying rounds is due to their order.
+It appears to be a common understanding that the majority of *idols’* strange behavior during the qualifying rounds is due to their order.
 {% endbubble %}

 {% bubble Midori %}